WesBunton/jscep/README.md

 ## Quickstart guide for building jscep for Android:

 - Clone this fork.
 - Set JAVA_HOME environment variable to point to your jre.
-This was build successfully with jdk1.7.0_80.
+This was built successfully with jdk1.7.0_80.
 - Download the unrestricted JAR files from oracle.
 Extract and copy them to your jre/libs/security/ dir.
 - Run a local build rather than the 'release.sh' script.
 Do this by executing: `$ mvn package`
 - Add output library to your Android project.